mgoddard/docs/v20.2/transaction-retry-error-reference.md

 This page has a list of the transaction retry error codes emitted by CockroachDB.

 Transaction retry errors use the `SQLSTATE` error code `40001`, and emit error messages including the string `restart transaction`.
-This indicates that a transaction failed because it could not be placed into a [serializable ordering](demo-serializable.html) among all of the currently-executing transactions.
+These indicate that a transaction failed because it could not be placed into a [serializable ordering](demo-serializable.html) among all of the currently-executing transactions.
 This usually happens due to a conflict with another concurrent or recent transaction accessing the same data -- also known as contention.
 In cases of contention, the transaction needs to be retried by the client as described in [client-side retry handling](#client-side-intervention).

-In some rare cases, however, transaction retry errors are not caused by contention, but by the internal state of the CockroachDB cluster.
+In some rare cases, transaction retry errors are not caused by contention, but by the internal state of the CockroachDB cluster.
 In such cases, other actions may need to be taken above and beyond client-side retries.

-This page attempts to gather a complete list of transaction retry error codes.
-For each error code below, we describe:
+For each error code listed below, we describe:

 - Why the error is happening
 - What to do about it